How is childhood leukemia diagnosed?

 The test checks for certain substances on the surface of cells that help identify what types of cells they are.
 The cells in the sample are treated with special antibodies (man-made versions of immune system proteins) that stick only to these substances.
 The cells are then passed in front of a laser beam.
 If the cells now have antibodies attached to them, the laser will cause them to give off light, which is measured and analyzed by a computer.

 Flow cytometry can also be used to estimate the amount of DNA in the leukemia cells.
-This is important to know, especially in ALL, because cells with a high DNA index (more than 16% above normal) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).
+This is important to know, especially in ALL, because cells with a high DNA index (1.16 or higher, which is more than 16% above normal) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).

 For immunohistochemistry tests, cells from the bone marrow or other samples are treated with special man-made antibodies.
-But instead of using a laser and computer for analysis, the sample is treated so that certain types of cells change color.
-The color change is visible under a microscope.
-Like flow cytometry, it is helpful in distinguishing different types of leukemia from one another and from other diseases.
+But instead of using a laser and computer for analysis, the sample is treated so that certain types of cells change color when seen under a microscope.
+Like flow cytometry, this test is helpful in distinguishing different types of leukemia from one another and from other diseases.

 These tests are used for immunophenotyping – classifying leukemia cells according to the substances (antigens) on their surfaces.
 Different types of cells have different antigens on their surface.
 These antigens also change as the cells mature.
-Each patient's leukemia cells should all have the same antigens because they are all derived from the same cell.
+Each patient’s leukemia cells should all have the same antigens because they all come from the same original leukemia cell.
 Lab testing for antigens is a very sensitive way to diagnose and classify leukemias.